-Following discussion with the registered manager and staff, it was evident that when applicable, other healthcare professionals are contacted in response to the needs of the residents.
+Following discussion with the manager and staff, it was evident that when applicable, other healthcare professionals are contacted in response to the needs of the residents.
+Examples of this were observed in records throughout the inspection.

-There were examples of good practice found throughout the inspection in relation to the standard of record keeping and the administration of medicines.
+There were examples of good practice found throughout the inspection in relation to the standard of record keeping, care planning and the administration of medicines.